As with many issues related to pregnancy and parenting, there are many myths and misconceptions about gestational diabetes.

 At the end of the day, simple nutrition education before and during pregnancy is key.

 Doctor Orr often sees patients who have recieved incorrect advice with regards to what they can and can’t eat, in order to avoid and treat gestational (and type 2) diabetes.
-As a medical professional and nutritionist who presents seminars on insulin resistance, Doctor Orr recommends the following dietary tips for those who are trying to conceive or are pregnant:
+As a medical professional and nutritionist of 21 years who presents seminars on insulin resistance, Doctor Orr recommends the following dietary tips for those who are trying to conceive or are pregnant:

 - Avoid low fat products, including dairy (sugar is added to compensate)